-Students also should recognize that the College and its officers have full authority to protect the College's students, personnel, property, or other interests, and to prevent disruption of the educational environment.
-The College or its officers, for good cause, may exercise this authority by requiring a student to withdraw at any time from one or more classes, or from the College, or by imposing probation or suspension.
-Course instructors, whether full- or part-time, have full authority to exclude any student from the classroom for cause
+Students also should recognize that the College and its officers have full authority to protect the College's students, personnel, property, or other interests; to preserve the integrity of the educational environment; and to prevent material impairment of the learning experience, including chronic student disengagement or other conduct that substantially detracts from active participation in learning.
+Based on these standards, the College or its officers, for good cause, may exercise this authority by requiring a student to withdraw at any time from one or more classes, or from the College, or by imposing probation or suspension.
+Course instructors, whether full- or part-time, have full authority to exclude any student from the classroom for cause.